 The Vardill Society was founded to promote the study of the literary works of Anna Jane Vardill (1781-1852).
-Its primary objective is to gather Vardill’s published works into a single open resource.
-Its secondary objective is to maintain an archive of her unpublished works.
+Its primary objective is to gather Vardill’s published and unpublished works into an easily accessible digital resource.

 From 1813 Vardill was an enthusiastic contributor to the Attic Chest literary circle hosted by William Porden and his daughter Eleanor Anne.
 Most of the Attic Chest submissions have been preserved as part of the Gell Collection held by the Derbyshire Record Office.
 With the help of the DRO, the Society has transcribed these materials and made them available on the Attic Chest website.

 A number of Vardill’s unpublished stories are held by the Manuscripts, Archives, and Special Collections (MASC) of the Washington State University Libraries.
 With the permission of MASC, transcriptions of the manuscripts have been added to this website.